metaseed/metaGo/README.md

 we use `alt+shift+/` do selection, then `alt+a` to alternate selection's active with anchor, then `alt+shift+/` to extend selection from another end; then we use `ctrl+alt+/` to add another cursor to code above, `alt+shift+/` to do selection, then `ctrl+alt+/` to make the first selection active, `alt+shift+/` to shrink selection there:
 ![MetaGo.change-active-selection](images/metago.change-active-selection.gif)

-### features highlight
-* code characters are based on priority, the easier to type character has higher priority. i.e. 'k','j', and code characters are configurable, if you like.
-* code character decorator is encoded with 1 or 2 characters, the code characters around cursor are easier to type.
-* only encode characters on viewable screen area, so metaGo is faster.
-* even though your cursor is out of your viewable screen, metaGo still works!
-* work with vim plugin
-* support having fold regions
-* support all opened editors

 ## metaSelection